STATe-of-Thoughts: Structured Action Templates for Tree-of-Thoughts: Discussion

 \section{Discussion}

-We developed \STATeOfThoughts\ (\state) as a controllable inference-time compute framework that makes step-level decisions explicit and auditable.
-On NoveltyBench, \state produces substantially higher semantic diversity while maintaining good output quality, demonstrating that intervention-based branching can yield diverse candidates without the typical quality degradation associated with high-temperature sampling.
-Further, \state enables using ITC as a tool to explore what makes open-ended writing effective or ineffective.
-In argument generation, we show that action \emph{sequences} (not just action presence) help predict downstream judgments, and that preserving a tighter coupling between actions and final outputs improves predictability.
-Crucially, we also show that these learned associations can be operationalized: by scoring and targeting previously unseen trajectories, \state can systematically explore under-visited regions of the controllable feature space and surface strong candidates, rather than repeatedly sampling near-duplicates.
+We developed \STATeOfThoughts\ (\state) as a controllable inference-time compute framework that makes step-level decisions explicit and auditable (Section \ref{sec:methods}).
+On NoveltyBench (Section \ref{sec:experiments-noveltybench}), \state not only produces substantially higher semantic diversity but also improves output quality, demonstrating that intervention-based branching can produce diverse candidates without the typical quality degradation associated with high-temperature sampling.
+Furthermore, \state opens up ITC as a tool for exploring what makes open-ended writing effective or ineffective.
+In our controllability study, we find that \state's interventions reliably manifest in both intermediate reasoning and final outputs (Section \ref{sec:results-argument-generation-controllability}).
+When evaluating predictive power, we show that action \emph{sequences} (not just action presence) improve outcome predictions (Section \ref{sec:results-argument-generation-predictability}).
+Crucially, we also show that these learned associations can be operationalized: by scoring and targeting previously unseen trajectories, \state can systematically explore under-visited regions of the controllable feature space and surface strong candidates, rather than repeatedly sampling near-duplicates (Section \ref{sec:results-targeted-trajectory}).
 Taken together, these results position \state as a practical method to (1) generate diverse yet high-quality texts, (2) understand which writing strategies drive quality, and (3) discover and target promising new strategies.